 CAMBRIDGE — Four people were injured by gunfire in an incident early Sunday, July 5, on Weaver Avenue in Cambridge.

 According to Cambridge Police Department Public Information Officer Capt.
-Justin Todd, four people were shot, one critically, in an incident at about 4:30 a.m. in the 700 block of Weaver Avenue in Cambridge.
+Justin Todd, four people injured when they were shot, one critically, in an incident at about 4:30 a.m. on the 700 block of Weaver Avenue in Cambridge.

 During the rest of the night of Saturday, July 4, and the early morning of Sunday, July 5, CPD had many calls, but no serious incidents and no arrests, according to Todd.